Lumine1909/SeasonsReload/README.md

-Season plugin for paper 1.20.5+
+A experimental season plugin for paper 1.21.7.

-"Reload" is only the name, there are nothing to reload
+"Reload" is only the name, there are nothing to reload.